 The Bank is a member of the FHLB system.
 Members are required to own a certain amount of stock based on the level of borrowings and other factors and may invest in additional amounts.
-The Bank also has restricted securities in the form of capital stock invested in Pacific Coast Banker's Bank and The Independent Banker Bank.
 FHLB stock is carried at cost, classified as a restricted security, and periodically evaluated for impairment based on the ultimate recovery of par value.
 Both cash and stock dividends are reported as income.
-The Bank's investment in FHLB stock was approximately \$1,222,000 and \$1,080,000 at December 31, 2018 and 2017, respectively.
+The Bank's investment in FHLB stock was approximately \$1,350,000 and \$1,222,000 at December 31, 2020 and 2019, respectively.

-Pursuant to the adoption of ASU 2016-01 on January 1, 2018, the Bank elected the measurement alternative for measuring equity securities without readily determinable fair values at cost less impairment, plus or minus observable price changes in orderly transactions.
-The carrying amount of equity securities without readily determinable fair values is \$256,000 as of December 31, 2019 and 2018, and includes investment in Pacific Coast Bankers' Bank ("PCBB") and The Independent Bankers' Bank stock.
-No gain or loss was recorded to income in 2019 and 2018.
+The Bank elected the measurement alternative for measuring equity securities without readily determinable fair values at cost less impairment, plus or minus observable price changes in orderly transactions.
+The carrying amount of equity securities without readily determinable fair values is \$256,000 as of December 31, 2020 and 2019, and includes investment in Pacific Coast Bankers' Bank ("PCBB") and The Independent Bankers' Bank ("TIB") stock.
+No gain or loss was recorded to income in 2020 and 2019.
 Adjustments to the carrying value of banker's bank stock is based on observable activity in the stock when available.